Harold Wolpe: Life

 Harold Wolpe was born in 1926 in Johannesburg to a Lithuanian-Jewish family.
 He graduated from the Witwatersrand University with a BA in social science and an LLB.
 He married AnnMarie Kantor in 1955 and they had three children - Peta, Tessa and Nicholas.
 He was a leading member of the struggle against apartheid and a friend of both Joe Slovo and Nelson Mandela.
 His legal work was centrally connected with the South African struggles until his arrest in 1963 - much of it concerned with political detainees.
 He was an important member of the illegal South African Communist Party (SACP) and was engaged with the ANC (which was banned after the Sharpeville Massacre in 1960).
-He was arrested and imprisoned in 1963 but escaped and lived in exile in England for 30 years.
+He was arrested and imprisoned in 1963 but escaped with Arthur Goldreich, Moosa Moolla, and Abdulhay Jassat in August 11, 1963 after they were arrested on Liliesleaf Farm in Rivonia with other uMkhonto we Sizwe (MK) high commanders in July 11, 1963 by South African Police and he lived in exile in England for 30 years.
 He was senior lecturer in sociology at the University of Essex between 1972 and 1991, and Chair of the Department between 1983-1986.
 He moved back to South Africa with his wife in 1991 to direct the Education Policy Unit at the University of the Western Cape in Cape Town.
 White rule ended three years later.
 He died of a sudden heart attack in 1996.
 His wife has written a biography of her life throughout the time of the struggles - The Long Way Home (1994).